We Welcome You to Our Home

-- Preschool children will be asked to wear a mask and/or face shield while indoors.
+- Preschool and gradeschool children will be asked to wear a mask and/or face shield.

 - Masks or face shields will be expected outdoors, but temperature may be a factor and the school will monitor.
-Becasue only 8-12 students will be on a designated playground at any given time, social distancing is more likely to occur.
+Becasue small groups of students will be on a designated playground at any given time, social distancing is more likely to occur.

 - The school has gloves, masks, and face shields in both adult and child sizes available when needed.